gh003/Sport/README.md

 🌱 We do sport for good causes.

-📫 DokottaSport can be contacted on contact at dokottahealth.com.
+📫 DokottaSport can be contacted on sport at dokottahealth.com.

 🌱 Dokottahealth specialises in sport and good health.